CognonicLabs/awesome-AI-kubernetes/README.md

 Note: A lot of volunteer effort by individuals supporting OSS is represented in this list.
 When you can, please consider giving feedback to the authors, testing their code and filing issue reports/feature requests and hit the Star button for their project.
 If your favorite project is missing from this list, please let me know.

+Kubernetes means "Helmsman" and originated with Google's Borg:

+"Its development and design are heavily influenced by Google's Borg system, and many of the top contributors to the project previously worked on Borg.
+The original codename for Kubernetes within Google was Project Seven, a reference to Star Trek character Seven of Nine that is a 'friendlier' Borg.
+The seven spokes on the wheel of the Kubernetes logo is a nod to that codename." https://en.wikipedia.org/wiki/Kubernetes

+#Kube does ML

 [Kubeflow](http://kubeflow.org/)  Cloud Native platform for machine learning. https://github.com/kubeflow/kubeflow